 - Very satisfied

-7 Ways to measure customer satisfaction (CSAT)
+How to measure customer satisfaction (CSAT)?

 Sometimes it’s hard for strategists and marketers to choose a course of action and measure customer satisfaction.
-The way you grow customer happiness and retention will be unique to your organization.
+The way you grow happiness and retention will be unique to your organization.
 Still, the elements of a satisfying experience can be measured with similar strategies, regardless of your industry and the products and services you offer.

-So how to go about measuring customer satisfaction?
 We have outlined seven key steps for you to follow to gauge customer satisfaction successfully.

 Define your research focus.